 The proposition should be prepared on the methodological basis, but should not include a description of theory.
 It is expected that several core areas will be implemented.

 The submitted proposal should consist of max.
-3 pages including any appendices, but excluding cover page and bibliography.
+3 pages excluding potential appendices as well as cover page and bibliography.
 The scope of the appendices should be limited.
 A standard page is 2100 keystrokes including appendices.